-LASHKARIPOUR, A. (2017), "The International Gains from Declining Transport Costs ", Mimeo Indiana University.
+LASHKARIPOUR, A. (2017), "The International Gains from Declining Transport Costs", Mimeo Indiana University.

-LEVINSON, M. (2016), The Box: How the Shipping Container Made the World Smaller and the World Economy Bigger, with a new chapter by the author, Princeton University Press.
+LEVINSON, M. (2016), The Box: How the Shipping Container Made the World Smaller and the World Economy Bigger (with a new chapter by the author), Princeton University Press.

 LIMAO, N. and VENABLES, A. (2001), "Infrastructure, Geographical Disadvantage, Transport Costs and Trade", World Bank Economic Review, vol. 15 n° 3: pp. 451479.